blandrice/blandlibs/libs/clansrank/readme.md

 This is a shareable script to display popular Krunker Commmunity Clans Ranks in-game.

-## WARNING : the script is currently unshareable until data storages can be public.
+## WARNING : the script is currently **unshareable across maps with different creators** until data storages can be public.

 Bug Report: https://discord.com/channels/859947586005368862/859949054393974786/956827631981064223